pearsedoolin/pytorch/README.md

 #Pytorch

-Just a repo for learning how pytorch / neural nets work
+Just a repo for learning how pytorch and neural nets work